psychemedia/storytelling-notes/master-maid.md

 "For I have forgotten to make up the fire,"

-"Pray, don't stir out of bed," said the Constable; " I'll see to it."
+"Pray, don't stir out of bed," said the Constable; "I'll see to it."

 So he jumped out of bed, and stood on the hearth in a trice.